- Council Members

 - You must be able to communicate effectively with clients, including in written and spoken English.

 There are three steps to registration:

 You will submit information about the qualification you completed and your practical experience.
 The amount of information you need to provide depends on our knowledge of your qualification.
-The Application Form A provides guidance on the evidence you need to provide.
+The Application Form A and separate Guidance Notes provide guidance on the evidence you need to submit.

 Once your application has been accepted and you have passed the Pre-registration Examination (if applicable) you will then be eligible to apply to enter the Register of Veterinary Nurses.
-You will be invited to attend a presentation on the Code of Professional Conduct, make your professional declaration and be formally admitted as an associate member of the RCVS.
+You will be required to complete a short course about the Code of Professional Conduct, make your professional declaration and be formally admitted as an associate member of the RCVS.